bobbyhiddn/Magi_CLI/README.md

 ![banner](MAGI_Keys.png)

-Embrace the arcane with Magi CLI, a spellcasting-inspired command line interface (CLI) that fuses the mystical arts with practical utility.
+Embrace the arcane with Magi CLI, a spellcasting-inspired command line interface (CLI) tool that fuses the mystical arts with practical utility.
 Unravel the secrets of the cosmos and command your operating system with the wisdom of the ancient magi.

 ### Overview